matter-labs/zksync-web-era-docs/docs/zk-stack/overview/blocks.md

 Here, we will explore the processing of transactions, how we group them into blocks, what it means to "seal" a block, and why it is important to have rollbacks in our virtual machine (VM).

-At the basic level, we have individual transactions.
+At the basic level, we have [individual transactions](./transaction-lifecycle.md).
 However, to execute them more efficiently, we group them together into blocks & batches.

+**L2 blocks**, or just "blocks", are the blocks created on the L2, that is on the zkSync Era network, and they are not included on the Ethereum chain.

+On the other hand, L1 rollup blocks are **batches** of consecutive L2 blocks that contain all the transactions in the same order, from the first block to the last block in the batch.

+L1 batches, as the name suggests, are submitted to Ethereum.
+The main reason to have these different notions is that a block can contain a minimal number of transactions ([or none at all](#fictive-l2-block--finalizing-the-batch)), and thus be processed quickly, while in a batch we would like to include many transactions to spread the cost of interacting with L1 across all transactions.

-## L1 Batch vs L2 Block (a.k.a MiniBlock) vs Transaction
+## Batch vs Block vs Transaction

 To help visualize the concept, here are two images:

 ![Block layout](../../assets/images/block-layout.png)

 You can refer to the Block layout image to see how the blocks are organized.
-It provides a graphical representation of how transactions are arranged within the blocks and the arrangement of L2 blocks within L1 "batches."
+It provides a graphical representation of how transactions are arranged within the blocks and the arrangement of L2 blocks within L1 batches.

 ![Explorer example](../../assets/images/explorer-example.png)

-## L2 blocks (aka Miniblocks)
+## L2 Blocks (aka Miniblocks)

 Currently, the L2 blocks do not have a major role in the system, until we transition to a decentralized sequencer.
 We introduced them mainly as a "compatibility feature" to accommodate various tools, such as Metamask, which expect a block